achie27/gcal-events-to-sheets/README.md

 I created this to find out about all the events with external attendees happening in my org.

 ### Pre-requisites
-- Get creds, with `calendar.CalendarReadonlyScope` and `sheets.SpreadsheetsScope`, scopes using [this guide](https://developers.google.com/calendar/api/quickstart/go)
+- Get creds, with `calendar.CalendarReadonlyScope` and `sheets.SpreadsheetsScope` scopes, using [this guide](https://developers.google.com/calendar/api/quickstart/go)
 - Post deploying this lambda, you need to call the [watch events](https://developers.google.com/calendar/api/v3/reference/events/watch) API, with this lambda's function URL as part of the request and all the public calendars you want to watch, for Google to actually send webhooks.

 ### Pseudo-issues